VPAC/superlinux/supercomputingwithlinux.md

 ls: cannot access /home/train01/seismic: No such file or directory
 ```

-Redirections of this sort are common, for example, among programmers who wish to capture the errors of compilation to a file for further analysis (e.g., ./configure 2&gt; errors.log)
+Redirections of this sort are common, for example, among programmers who wish to capture the errors of compilation to a file for further analysis (e.g., ./configure 2> errors.log)

-Standard error can also to be redirected to the same destination that standard output is directed to using `2&gt;&1`; it merges stderr (2) into stdout (1).
+Standard error can also to be redirected to the same destination that standard output is directed to using `2>&1`; it merges stderr (2) into stdout (1).
 This has one very useful application on tango - because the environment modules program is written so that the command module avail outputs to error, we cannot run module avail | less with the results that we would expect.

 `module avail | less`
-`module avail 2&gt;&1 | less`
+`module avail 2>&1 | less`

 This appending is the equivalent is the equivalent of the following:

-`module avail &gt;> modulelist.txt`
+`module avail >> modulelist.txt`
 `less modulelist.txt`

 A pipe is used to connect the standard input of one command with the standard input of another.
 It has the same effect as redirecting the standard output of a command to a file then using that file as the input to another command.
 In the introductory tutorial we used it as follows: